 - Water quality is verified via further testing

-Secondly, a country or state/province should have drinking water standards and guidelines (or an Act) in place so the general public can know what to expect from their drinking water supply.
+A country or state/province should have drinking water standards and guidelines (or an Act) in place so the general public can know what the quality guidelines are for their drinking water supply.

-- United States Safe Drinking Water Act – https://www.epa.gov/sdwa
+- United States Safe Drinking Water Act (epa.gov)